How to Make an Indoor Delta Kite

 • Shift the supporting object until the other spreader tip starts to rest against the sail.

-• Make sure the sticky tape is stuck firmly.
+• Make sure the tape is stuck firmly.
 Again, be careful not to flatten the fold in the spreader.

 Step 6—Attach Flying Line